-The Family Eulogy for Terry McMillan who died on 21 September and whose funeral took place on Friday 2 October 2020
+Terry McMillan who died on 21 September and whose funeral took place on Friday 2 October 2020

 Teresa Harrison was born on March 2nd 1933, the eldest daughter of seven children, to Marjorie and Norman Harrison.
 She was big sister to Roderick, Angela, Nicholas, Gabrielle, Francesca and Vincent.
 She attended La Sagesse Convent School from Kindergarten until Sixth Form.
 She was a very good student and went on to study Physiotherapy in Newcastle.
 Terry, as everyone fondly knew her, worked at The Percy Hedley School, The Green in Wallsend and for many years at Hunters Moor Hospital.
 It was here that she met some very dear colleagues who became her lifelong friends – Di Walton, Colin Peacock, Carol Lurie and Rachel Cundall, just to name a few.
 She was a compassionate and hard-working physio inspiring a younger generation to follow in her footsteps.

 Terry met Stan McMillan at South Northumberland Tennis Club at a social event in the early fifties and went on to marry him and have four daughters.
 Stan was a handsome athletic and hardworking husband who went along with his wife’s need to help others and occasionally introduced her in his own style…..
 “Meet my wife, veteran do-gooder and lame dog collector.”